roja/words/README.markdown

     sense.derivationally_related_forms.first.source_word # => "bat"
     sense.derivationally_related_forms.first.destination_word # => "bat"
     sense.derivationally_related_forms.first.destination # => the synset of v01413191

+These and more examples are available from within the examples.rb file!

 ## Note on Patches/Pull Requests ##